GitMeep/Classroom-Bot/README.md

 Students can ask questions using a text command.
 The teacher can then go through them one at a time.

 ### Your idea here
 Got any other ideas?
-Send me a tweet [@TwittiMu](https://twitter.com/twittimu).
-Or a Check the [trello](https://trello.com/b/owJzJaVt/classroom-bot) development board to see if i am already working on it first though!
+Send me a tweet [@TweetMeepsi](https://twitter.com/TweetMeepsi).
+Check the [trello](https://trello.com/b/owJzJaVt/classroom-bot) development board to see if i am already working on it first though!

 ## Building and running
 You dont need to run the bot yourself, i am already doing it (see the invite link above).
 But if you want to run it yourself, here's how to do it: